 Respite care allows parents to have a break in caring for their children.
-The Deployment Support Services allows respite care for families of deployed soldiers.
+The Total Deployment Support Services allows respite care for families of deployed soldiers.
 Respite care is scheduled as hourly care.
 See Parent Central Services for more information.

-Waiting List/MCC.com: Because of the high demand for childcare, it is not unusual for families to be placed on a waiting list.
+Wait List: Because of the high demand for childcare, it is not unusual for families to be placed on a waiting list.
 Placement on this list is determined by sponsor priority and the date of application.
-Patrons access this service list by visiting MCC.com.
-Assistance with the electronic wait list can be received at Parent Central Services.
+Children are placed on the respective CYMS wait list using DD Form 2606 information.
+Patrons access this service list by telephone, email, fax, WebTrac or by visiting Parent Central Services.